chichiyts/ChichiYTS/README.md

-This is a UWP app to watch [YTS](https://yts.mx/) torrent movies directly.

-It also automatically fetch subtitles from [subscene](https://subscene.com/).
+This is a UWP app to watch [YTS](https://yts.mx/) torrent movies directly, and also automatically fetch subtitles from [subscene](https://subscene.com/).

 # Screenshots
 <p align="center">